SeanOhAileasa/SeanOhAileasa/README.md

 - Privileged Access Control: This refers to a control that allows only specific users with certain permissions to access certain restricted pieces of data.
 For example, organizations may set a policy in a public cloud subscription that prevents anyone but an Admin from viewing or making changes to a specific part of a cloud infrastructure.

-- Roll-Based Access Control: Like privileged access control, only specific roles can access certain data.
+- Role-Based Access Control: Like privileged access control, only specific roles can access certain data.
 For example, you could have two different departments set up in a public cloud subscription and then set a policy that only allows users from one group to access the data they need.

 - Rule-Based Access Control: This allows access to data based on rules and policies that a security administrator has implemented.
 When a user attempts to access some data, the rules assigned on an Access Control List (ACL) are checked before granting access.